atcomputing/guacamole-trigger/README.md

 You can set:

 * `start-command`: Shell command to run for start.
 This line will be run by /bin/sh in UNIX systems.
     Your working directory will GUACAMOLE_HOME.
+All of the connection parameters of Guacamole are available as environment variable to this script (for example `$server_layout` and `$resize_method` for RDP connections).
+The major available parameters are

-    * `$hostname` will be replaced by host you are connection to
+    * `$hostname` will be replaced by host you are connecting to
+    * `$username` will be replaced by the username you are connecting with
+    * `$guacamoleUsername` for backward compatibility with previous versions of this module
+    * `$protocol` is replaced by the protocol being used by Guacamole for this connection
-    * `guacamoleUsername` is replaced by which Guacamole user is trying to connect
+    * `$port` is replaced by the port used by Guacamole for this connection

 For example:  `start-command: start.sh $hostname`

 * `stop-command`: Shell command to run for start.
 This line will be run by /bin/sh in UNIX systems.
     Your working directory will GUACAMOLE_HOME.
+The same environment variables as the start command are available to the stop command

-    * `$hostname` will be replaced by host you are connection to
+    * `$hostname` will be replaced by host you are connecting to
+    * `$username` will be replaced by the username you are connecting with
+    * `$guacamoleUsername` for backward compatibility with previous versions of this module
+    * `$protocol` is replaced by the protocol being used by Guacamole for this connection
-    * `guacamoleUsername` is replaced by which Guacamole user is trying to connect
+    * `$port` is replaced by the port used by Guacamole for this connection

   For example:  `start-command: stop.sh $hostname`.